 With 480 acres of natural prairies, fresh air and sunshine are regularly available to enhance the health and well being of residents.
 We are proud of the fact that our entire community is wheelchair friendly, including indoor and outdoor amenities.
 Discreet built-in safety features in our homes, along with onsite in-home health services means residents can stay in their homes as they age.
 At Crossmount the freedom to make daily choices in an environment of mutual respect is integral to independent living and health.

 Crossmount has many unique amenities including our natural ponds, natural bluffs and walking trails.

 We have an on-site cidery with a tasting room and outdoor decks overlooking apple and pear orchards.
-Our community gardens are resident-run amenities and residents have access to a small working greenhouse.
+Our community gardens are resident-run amenities and there is a small working greenhouse on-site.
 Winter activities include cross country skiing, snowshoeing, and good old fashioned pond skating.
-Crossmount residents can also access many clubs and activities through Crossmount’s Wellness Director or they can simply enjoy the 400 acres of natural prairies by taking a stroll or enjoying the space from their private decks or patios.
+Crossmount residents can also access many clubs and activities through Crossmount’s Wellness Director or they can simply enjoy the 480 acres of natural prairies by taking a stroll or enjoying the space from their private decks or patios.

 Built By Local

 Crossmount is all about local.
 In 2008, a Saskatoon business man saw a need for a new kind of aging-in-place community and the idea for Crossmount was born.
 With our own COR certified construction company, Crossmount Homes Ltd., we are able to build quality homes, as well as complete in-house many of the attractive features you will find at Crossmount such as our wedding garden pagoda and live-edge benches.
 We build homes using local individuals and trades.
 We try to integrate Canadian sourced products wherever possible and feel it is important to use sustainable and energy efficient materials.